 Tracert or traceroute consists of a command-line tool that can be initiated using a prompt.
 It is used to track the path taken by IP packets to their destination.
 A Tracert command tracks a route by sending ICMP echo packets to a given destination.
 In the end, the command helps you determine where the chain of connection stops.

-20. As a System Administrator, is Team Work Part of Your Typical Day?
+20. As an IT System Administrator, is Team Work Part of Your Typical Day?

 The interviewer wants to know whether your daily work involves working with others.